-This crockpot creamy chicken enchilada soup is extremely easy to make thanks to our trusty friend, the crockpot.
-Loaded with fresh veggies, beans, warm spices, and plenty of chicken, it’s a healthy, naturally creamy soup ideal for warming up on those cold days.
-Plus with 30 grams of protein and 5 grams of fiber per serving, it will keep you full for hours! {Gluten-free}
+This creamy chicken enchilada soup is extremely easy to make thanks to our trusty friend, the crockpot.
+Loaded with fresh veggies, beans, warm spices, and chicken breasts, it’s also hearty and filling with 30 grams of protein and 5 grams of fiber per serving!
+It’s exactly the kind of dinner you want after a long, busy day! {Gluten-free}

 Our family is a huge fan of creamy and hearty soup recipes.
 They’re easy to make, warm you up from the inside out, and we love having leftovers in the fridge for later!

-For more chicken crockpot recipes, check out this Salsa Verde White Chicken Chili, Salsa Chicken with Cream Cheese and Healthy Chicken Tortilla Soup Recipe!
+For more chicken crockpot recipes, check out this Salsa Verde White Chicken Chili, Salsa Chicken with Cream Cheese and the Best Slow Cooker Chicken Tortilla Soup recipe!

-- Fire-Roasted Tomatoes: I love the extra depth of flavor that fire-roasted tomatoes add to the soup!
+- Fire-roasted diced tomatoes: I love the extra depth of flavor that fire-roasted tomatoes add to the soup!
 If you can’t find them, use canned diced tomatoes instead.

 - Chipotle Peppers in Adobo Sauce: These add an incredible smokiness to the soup.
 Add more to enhance the spiciness if desired.